saadmansakib47/Auto-Git-Push/README.md

 - **Supported File Types**: Works for `.cpp` and `.py` files.
 - **Automatic Commits**: Each time you solve a problem and run the script, the file is uploaded to your GitHub repository with a commit message indicating the file's name.
+- **Git**: Must be installed and configured with your GitHub credentials.

 ## How to Use